-Evacuations in Cologne before World War II bomb defusing
+Experts defuse World War II bomb in German city of Cologne

-BERLIN (AP) — A train station, an opera house, a TV station and several apartments were to be evacuated in the western German city of Cologne on Tuesday as as experts prepared to defuse an unexploded American bomb from World War II.
+BERLIN (AP) — Explosives experts on Tuesday successfully defused an unexploded American bomb from World War II in the western German city of Cologne, authorities said.

-The 500-kilogram (1,100-pound) bomb was found Monday evening during construction works near the Rhine river in the center of the city.
-Shipping on the river and air traffic was also to be interrupted before the operation gets underway around noontime, the German news agency dpa reported.
+The 500-kilogram (1,100-pound) bomb was found Monday evening during construction near the Rhine River in the center of the city.
+A TV station and the opera house had to be evacuated during the defusing operation.
+Shipping on the river and air traffic overhead were also interrupted before the defusing operation got underway.

-Officials also plan to close down a bridge across the Rhine river that takes most trains to Cologne’s main train station, one of the major rail hubs in Germany.
-The suspension of traffic in Cologne will likely lead to delays in train services across all of Germany, officials said.
+Officials closed down a bridge across the Rhine that takes most trains to Cologne’s main train station, one of Germany’s major rail hubs.
+The suspension of traffic in Cologne led to delays in train services across all of Germany.

 Almost 75 years after the end of the war, unexploded bombs are frequently found in Germany.
 Disposing of them sometimes entails large-scale evacuations as a precaution.